lentychang/vscodeProj-stm32-cpp/README.md

     ```

 # 2. Update CMakeLists.txt
-1. Find corresponded targets from HAL and CMSIS that need to be linked.
+1. Add corresponded targets from HAL and CMSIS that need to be linked.

 # Semihosting
 If you want to use printf to print message on host's terminal, or scanf from host's keyboard.

 0. enabling semihosting in openocd has been done in the launch.json (line25: `monitor arm semihosting enable`).
 You can remove it if you don't need semihosting.
 1. uncomment `target_link_options` in CMakeLists.txt